joelnitta/spatial-phy-workshop/tutorials/occ_phy.md

     [1] "comm_dat" "poly_shp"

-`comm_dat` is the community matrix (here only showing the first six rows and columns):
+`comm_dat` is the grid-cell matrix (here only showing the first six rows and columns):

 ``` r